 You have to avoid strong detergents or scented dish soaps, as they can leave behind particles that may transfer to your chocolate.
 All of this cleaning will help you remove thin cocoa butter films deposited over time on these polycarbonate molds.

-After rinsing your chocolate frames, experts suggest wiping them using some lint-free microfiber cloth.
+After rinsing your chocolate frames, wipe them using some lint-free microfiber cloth.
 Thanks to this, you can remove excess moisture and prevent water spots.

 |